iamkkaushik/hackcode/README.md

 - **Scalability**: Handle a growing number of users seamlessly.

 ### 2. Security and Resiliency
-- **Compiler of our Own**: To increase the security and scalability, we created our own compiler for different langauges.
+- **Compiler of our Own**: To increase security and scalability, we created our own compiler for different languages.

 ### 3. User Experience
 - **Intuitive Interface**: Designed for ease of use, even for first-time users.